ioverho/ioverho.github.io/content/blog/Beta Distribution/index.md

   - math
   - statistics
 math: true
+aliases:
+- "/unlisted/theory of statistics and data.pdf"
+- "/unlisted/theory%20of%20statistics%20and%20data.pdf"
 ---

 {{< toc >}}

 This article is a rewrite of an undergrad assignment that has proven popular.
+Specifically, this was a writing assignment for the UCR course 'Theory of Statistics and Data Analysis' taught by [Richard van den Doel](https://ucr.nl/about-ucr/our-people/richard-van-den-doel/) in the 2019 Spring semester.

 ## Introduction